Computer Science

 This studio course allows students to take skills they have developed in other courses and apply them to a term-long project in which they will undertake all aspects of the game design process in greater depth.

-CS 474: Programming Music for Computer
+CS 474: Programming Music for Computers

 Credits 3